jplattel/obsidian-clipper/readme.md

     -   `note`: The name of the note you want to append to
 4. You can specify the clipping template using placeholders like `{clip}` and `{date}`.
 5. Decide if you want a markdown clip (HTML is converted to markdown and added to your clipboard) or plain text.
+6. You cen test if Obsidian opens with the right note with the 'Test Configuration' button.
+Please know that the chrome-plugin cannot paste the content, you will need to do that yourself!

 Once configured, you're now good to go, using it only takes two steps: